hpehl/hpehl.github.com/source/projects/index.markdown

 * [Piriti](http://hpehl.info/piriti/): JSON and XML mapper for GWT based on reasonable defaults, a handful of annotations and deferred binding.

 Besides I like to contribute to open source projects like [GWTP](https://github.com/ArcBees/GWTP).
+For a more detailed overview take a look at my [open source report card](http://osrc.dfm.io/hpehl).